Remnix Sleep Cycle Calculator: Best Bedtime & Wake-Up Tool

 Who benefits most?

-Shift workers, students, and anyone with irregular sleep schedules can use cycle-aware timing to improve daytime function.
+Shift workers, students, parents, and anyone with an irregular schedule can use cycle-aware timing to dramatically improve daytime function.

 How REMNIX Works

-We calculate optimal times by counting full 90-minute sleep cycles and factoring sleep latency so you can pick bedtimes or wake times that align with natural sleep stages.
+We calculate optimal times by counting full 90-minute sleep cycles and factoring in sleep latency, so you can pick bedtimes or wake times that align with natural sleep stages.

 • Choose a wake time or desired sleep length